 Under extraordinary circumstances, students may receive permission for an incomplete status for a course but they must submit such a request to the academic coach before the end date for the course.
 The academic coach will seek approval from the course manager to grant incomplete status.

 If approved, students will have up to a maximum of 30 calendar days to complete the outstanding individual written assignments (as approved).
 Group assignments and participation components of the course are not included under this policy.

 Students who have received a Fail (F) or Withdrawal (W) grade in any course in the PBDM program may repeat that course only once.
 Full tuition will be required for each course repeated.

 Students who fail to successfully complete the same course twice will be removed from their program of study, with no opportunity for re-enrolment.

 Students who fail the comprehensive examination may repeat the examination only once.
 An appropriate fee will be charged for repetition of the examination and the student must wait until the next scheduled offering of the examination to re-write it.
 Students who fail the second writing of the comprehensive examination will be withdrawn from their program of study with no opportunity for re-enrolment.

 Program tuition paid is refunded after the tuition portion for the courses completed and currently registered in is deducted, and any outstanding administrative fees are processed.

-Each assignment and participation component that is to be counted towards the final grade for a course shall be given a percentage grade from the academic coach.
+With the exception of the comprehensive examination and the applied project which are graded on a pass/fail basis, each assignment and participation component that is to be counted towards the final grade for a course shall be given a percentage grade from the academic coach.
+The official recorded grade will be the Alpha/4.0 grading scale.
 Please review the Graduate Grading Policy and Academic Records FAQ for more information on grading scales.

 Information effective September 1, 2018 to August 31, 2019.